Copycat Mcdonald’s Frappe

 Top down image showing the inside of a blender with a chocolate mix being poured into a glass

-1. Pour your brewed, and slightly cooled coffee into an ice mold.
+1. Prepare the Coffee Base: Pour your brewed and slightly cooled coffee into an ice cube tray.
+Freeze for 3 to 4 hours, or until solid.

-3. Place the frozen coffee cubes, sugar, milk, and chocolate syrup in a blender.
+2. Combine Ingredients: Place the frozen coffee cubes, sugar, milk, and chocolate syrup into a high-speed blender.

-5. Pour into a glass and top off with whipped cream.
+4. Serve: Pour into a glass and top with whipped cream and an extra drizzle of chocolate syrup if desired.

 Top down image showing the inside of a blender with a chocolate mix, a bite on a spoon